The Best Cat Books

 Jan 27 2023.

 Cats have always had a place at the heart of culture.
 Previously Cat in a Flat looked at the finest feline films, and now we’re focusing on compelling cats in literature.
 We reached out to our community to find out which books featuring cats have most ignited their imagination.
-Below are some of their favorites; a little bit of literary inspiration for you during lockdown and beyond.
+Below are some of their favorites; a little bit of literary inspiration for you and the other cat lovers in your life!

 “We hope these books provide inspiration for cat sitters, perhaps while spending some quality quiet time with a new furry friend!
 And equally for cat owners, whether at home or on holiday.“